TAZARA Railway: Construction

 Before the railway construction began, 12 Chinese surveyors traveled for nine months on foot from Dar es Salaam to Mbeya in the Southern Highlands to choose and align the railway's path.
 Chinese workers had already begun arriving in 1969, and construction began in July 1970.
 A formal inauguration ceremony was held on 26 October 1970, where the band played Sailing the Seas Depends on the Helmsman and marchers held signs saying, "The Uhuru line will fight Imperialism".

 Chinese assistance was provided in large part by the Railway Engineering Corps of the People’s Liberation Army (predecessor of China Railway Construction Corporation) and the foreign aid department of the Ministry of Railways (predecessor of China Civil Engineering Construction Corporation).
-Chinese personnel sent to Africa were selected for political dependability, moral probity, technical expertise and personal fitness, and underwent as long as two months of training.
+Chinese personnel sent to Africa were selected for political dependability, moral probity, technical expertise and personal fitness, and underwent as much as two months of training.
 Chinese assistance followed the country's socialist ethos, a labor-intensive model instead of the Western capital-intensive model.

 In total, China sent about 50,000 personnel to work on the railway from 1965 to 1976, including 30,000 to 40,000 workers.
 An estimated 60,000 Africans participated in the railway's construction.
 At the height of construction in 1972, there were 13,500 Chinese and 38,000 African workers on the project.
 Chinese engineers lived and worked according to the same standards as their African counterparts.
 Construction camps were set up for each 40 mi section of track, being relocated as the work progressed.
-Papaya and banana trees were grown to provide shade and food, and workers tended vegetable gardens in the camps in off-hours.
+Papaya and banana trees were grown to provide shade and food, and workers tended vegetable gardens in the camps on off-hours.